Sales tax permits: A state-by-state guide

 How do you get a sales tax permit?

-Obtaining this all-important slip of paper is more challenging and expensive in some states than others, and for some businesses than others.
-It all depends on the state(s) in which you do business, whether you’re a temporary or permanent business, a brick-and-mortar business with one location or multiple locations, or an online seller with no physical presence in the state.
+Obtaining this all-important slip of paper is more challenging and expensive in certain states, and for certain businesses.
+It all depends on the state(s) in which you do business and whether you’re a temporary or permanent business, a brick-and-mortar business with one location or multiple locations in the state, a marketplace seller, or a direct online seller (with or without a physical presence in the state).

-It’s in every state’s interest to make the process as clear and straightforward as possible.
-When sellers don’t collect sales tax at checkout, consumers generally owe the state the equivalent consumer use tax — and it’s much harder for states to track down non-compliant consumers than non-compliant businesses.
+It’s in every state’s interest to make the registration process as clear and straightforward as possible.
+Though consumers are required to self-report consumer use tax if a seller doesn’t collect applicable sales tax at checkout, it’s much harder for states to track down non-compliant consumers than non-compliant businesses.

-That said, you may have to hunt for the information you seek, and the fact that different states call their permits by different names can complicate matters.
-For example, the California Department of Tax and Fee Administration (CDTFA) lists the California Seller’s Permit under “Permits & Licenses,” while on the New York State Department of Taxation and Finance, you’ll find a link to “Register as a sales tax vendor” in the side menu under the “Businesses” heading.
+That said, you may have to hunt for the information you seek, and the fact that different states call their permits by different names can make that a time-consuming process.
+For example, the California Department of Tax and Fee Administration (CDTFA) lists the California Seller’s Permit under “Permits & Licenses,” while on the New York State Department of Taxation and Finance website, you’ll find a link to “Register as a sales tax vendor” in the side menu under the “Businesses” heading.
 If you can’t find what you’re looking for, give the department of revenue a call.

-Once you apply, you’ll receive a permit in the mail that’s suitable for displaying in a conspicuous place, which is mandatory for businesses with a physical presence in the state (different requirements may exist for remote sellers).
+After you apply, you’ll receive a permit in the mail that’s suitable for displaying in a conspicuous place, which is mandatory for businesses with a physical presence in the state.
+Different requirements may exist for remote sellers.

 Pay attention to how long your sales tax permit lasts.
 Permits in some states (e.g., California and Texas) are good for as long as you own your business, while in other states (e.g., Connecticut and Pennsylvania), they must be renewed every one to five years.
 It all depends on the state.
-And these requirements are subject to change: Alabama is requiring annual license renewal starting January 1, 2021.
+And, of course, these requirements are subject to change: Alabama requires annual license renewal as of January 1, 2021.

 What’s the difference between a sales tax permit and a resale certificate?

-As explained above, businesses typically have to acquire a sales tax permit before making taxable sales in a state.
+As explained above, businesses typically need to acquire a sales tax permit before collecting sales tax on taxable sales.
 In obtaining a sales tax permit, a seller agrees to act as an agent for the state for the collection and remittance of sales tax, as prescribed by law.

-A resale certificate allows a business to make tax-free purchases of taxable goods for resale: The purchaser must provide the seller with a valid resale certificate in order to avoid paying the tax on a taxable transaction.
+A resale certificate allows a business to make tax-free purchases of taxable goods for resale.
 As the Nevada Department of Revenue explains, “The certificate represents the purchaser’s assurance that the property is for eventual resale and the tax will be charged then.”
-Resale certificates prevent double taxation.
+Resale certificates prevent goods from being taxed twice.

 Although free to obtain, resale certificates do need to be updated periodically.
-If a seller doesn’t have a valid resale certificate for a buyer that made a tax-exempt purchase, the seller could be held liable for the uncollected tax.
+Sellers that fail to obtain a resale certificate to validate tax-exempt sales could be held liable for the uncollected tax.